Label free sensing

 Microwell arrays for single molecule studies

 By isolating molecules or nanoparticles in femtoliter-sized reactors we can detect and measure activities on thousands of individual molecules in parallel.

-Optical characterization of novel nanomaterials
+Synthesis and characterization of nanomaterials

 Sub-diffraction limited imaging